FOSSEE/st-scripts/embellishing_a_plot/script.rst

 As you can see, the figure does not have any description describing the plot.

-To add a title to the plot to describe what the plot is, use the ``title`` command.
+To add a title to the plot to describe what the plot is,use the ``title`` command.

 ..
 L21